Ministry of New and Renewable Energy

-The Ministry of New and Renewable Energy (MNRE) is a ministry of the Government of India, headed by current Union Cabinet Minister Raj Kumar Singh, that is mainly responsible for research and development, intellectual property protection, and international cooperation, promotion, and coordination in renewable energy sources such as wind power, small hydro, biogas, and solar power.
+The Ministry of New and Renewable Energy (MNRE) is a ministry of the Government of India, headed by current Union Cabinet Minister Pralhad Joshi, that is mainly responsible for research and development, intellectual property protection, and international cooperation, promotion, and coordination in renewable energy sources such as wind power, small hydro, biogas, battery energy storage and solar power.

 The broad aim of the ministry is to develop and deploy new and renewable energy for supplementing the energy requirements of India.
-The current secretary of the ministry is Anand Kumar.

-The ministry is headquartered in Lodhi Road, New Delhi.
-According to the Ministry's 2016-17 annual report, India has made significant advances in several renewable energy sectors which include, solar energy, wind power, and hydroelectricity.
+The ministry is headquartered in Lodi Road, New Delhi.
+According to the Ministry's 2016-17 annual report, India has made significant advances in several renewable energy sectors which include, solar energy, wind power, battery energy storage system (BESS) and hydroelectricity.

 History

-The 1970s energy crisis led to the establishment of the Commission for Additional Sources of Energy (CASE) in the Department of Science & Technology (India) in March 1981.
+The 1970s energy crisis led to the establishment of the Commission for Additional Sources of Energy (CASE) in the Department of Science and Technology in March 1981.
 The CASE was responsible for the formulation of policies and their implementation, creation of programmes for development of new and renewable energy and coordinating and intensifying R&D in the sector.

 In 1982, a new department was created in the then Ministry of Energy, i.e., Department of Non-conventional Energy Sources (DNES).
 DNES incorporated CASE under its umbrella.

 The ministry was established as the Ministry of Non-Conventional Energy Sources in 1992.
 It adopted its current name in October 2006.